-One of the buildings that host the activity of the Fondazione Teatro Lirico Giuseppe Verdi di Trieste is the de Banfield-Tripcovich Theatre.
+One of the buildings that host the activity of the Fondazione Teatro Lirico Giuseppe Verdi di Trieste was the de Banfield-Tripcovich Theatre, until December 31st 2018, when it was returned to the Municipality of Trieste.
 It has been built in 1992, when the local disused Bus Station, located in Largo Santos, has been turned into a theatre venue.
 It’s very close to the railway station, the Old Port entrance, the city centre and the Verdi Theatre itself.

 At the beginning of the 90’s the Verdi Theatre needed to be urgently restructured and so, to continue the opera activity and thus avoiding the closure, an alternative venue had to be find as soon as possible.
 The provisional venue was identified right in the Bus Station, disused and provided with a wide parking.
 The restoration started in June 1992.
 Dino Tamburini followed the procedures; Andrea Viotti realized the artistic project; Franco Malgrande headed the construction and Giorgio Sforzina the structural analysis.